fallen-icarus/p2p-wallet/README.md

 ### If composing actions in a single transaction decreases costs, how can it also increase the total transaction fees collected in an epoch?

 While it is true that being able to avoid paying multiples of the 0.155381 ADA will reduce fees paid by an individual Cardano users, its impact stops there.
-The increased economic opportunities, on the other hand, has a network effect - more users/businesses attract more users/businesses.
+The better economic opportunities, on the other hand, has a network effect - more users/businesses attract more users/businesses.
 So while the transaction fees collected by any individual user decreases, the exponential increase in total number of users means the total transaction fees collected actually **grows**.